 I have never made a Lazy Susan before but there is a first time for everything.

 Apply two layers of the stain in your choice of color.
 I used Minwax Early American stain and allowed it to dry overnight.
 I also applied one layer of stain to the back side of the Lazy Susan for an overall consistent stain look.

 To create the template for the tree design, I drew several sizes of modern shaped cone trees on white copy paper and cut them out.
 I then placed them on the Lazy Susan and moved them around until I decided how I wanted it all to look and come together.
 You can use a similar technique for whatever design you want for your project.

 I traced the templates with a pencil and painted in my design with metallic gold, green, and white craft paints.
 This step took a couple of days to complete as I worked on the design and allowed the layers of paint to dry between coats or added details as I went along.
 The design was free form and evolving the whole time as I worked on the project so there were some imperfections and mistakes to embrace along the way.
 Since I wasn’t making this as a gift I could deal with those.

-Then I had my husband install the Lazy Susan hardware kit on the back.
+My husband installed the lazy susan hardware kit for me.
 The hardware kit comes with easy to follow instructions.